 And, not only does our company earn Qantas Points when we fly, the individual flying also earns Qantas Points and Status Credits for their Frequent Flyer account.

-We earn Qantas Points on other everyday expenses, too, including car rental with Avis.
+We earn Qantas Points on other everyday expenses, too, including car rental with AvisOpens external site.
 The business earns 4 points per $1 spent on car hire, on top of the 4 points the individual earns as a Frequent Flyer.
 It all adds up. '

 'I love that the Qantas Points the company accrues can be given to any of our employees, not just myself and the company's director.
 So if one of my staff needs to travel for work, all I have to do is transfer Qantas Points from Pepe Saya's Qantas Business Rewards account into the staff member's Frequent Flyer account and they can book the flight using points.
 This saves us a lot of money on travel.